 What comes to your mind when you think of Thanksgiving?
 Pumpkin pie, sweet potato casserole, cranberry sauce, dressing/stuffing, gravy, and of course, flavorful turkey!

 For me, my kids come to mind.
 They are grown and on their own, but, they each have very definite favorite foods they want me to prepare.
 It’s funny that each likes a different pie, too!
 We have 4 kids, 1 girl and 3 boys.
 Our oldest is our daughter and she likes Pecan pie, the next 2 sons like Chocolate pie – my Mom’s recipe, and the youngest son likes Lemon Pie – Hubby’s Mom’s recipe!

 In our house lunch is served pretty close to noon so that, by 2 we are done eating and can watch the Cowboy game and at halftime we eat pie!
 Hubby and I eat Keto so we make sugar-free pies and our daughter makes sugar-filled pies for the boys and her

-Planning a Thanksgiving dinner takes time and coordination.
+Planning a Thanksgiving celebration and dinner takes time and coordination.
 It’s a time when families come together from near and far and enjoy each other.
 It’s a day to eat all your family’s favorites, but, it comes with a price, especially if you host Thanksgiving dinner at your house.